swcarpentry/sql-novice-survey/07-join.md

 the [cross product](reference.html#cross-product)
 of two tables,
 i.e.,
-it joins each record of one with each record of the other to give all possible combinations.
+it joins each record of one table with each record of the other table to give all possible combinations.
 Since there are three records in `Site` and eight in `Visited`,